anvilproject/anvil-portal/content/data/data.md

 # Explore Data

-Explore AnVIL's studies and associated Terra workspaces to discover datasets of interest.
-Search by disease, workspace name, or dbGaP ID.
-Filter by consortia, access type and data type.

-See the [Requesting Data Access](/data/requesting-data-access) guide for information on AnVIL's access types, how to request access and what to do once your access request is approved.
+<hero small>Explore AnVIL's studies and associated Terra workspaces to discover datasets of interest.
+See the [Requesting Data Access](/data/requesting-data-access) guide for information on AnVIL's access types, how to request access and what to do once your access request is approved.</hero>

 <data-search></data-search>